kaycix/northcoastcnpsnursery/_pages/spring-sale.md

 # tried to inherit from sale layout which inherited from splash layout but splash layout was called first? resulting in blanks where sale defined variables

 banner:
-    excerpt: Spring sale pages are currently under development.
-Please do not share publicly.
+    excerpt: Spring sale pages are under construction and shared to a limited audience.
+Please don't share publicly.

 classes: wide spring-sale